History of Anna Kalinskaya in Timeline

 September 2013: First Doubles Title

-In September 2013, Anna Kalinskaya won her first doubles title at the Grade-3 Larnaca tournament, partnering with Russian player Gyulnara Nazarova.
+In September 2013, Anna Kalinskaya won her first title at the Grade-3 Larnaca tournament, alongside Russian player Gyulnara Nazarova.

-In 2013, Anna Kalinskaya reached the quarterfinals of a Grade-2 tournament in Šiauliai, Lithuania, and the semifinals of a Grade-2 tournament in Kazan, Russia.
-She secured her second singles title at a Grade-3 tournament in Almaty, Kazakhstan, and her third at a Grade-4 event in Riga, Latvia.
-Additionally, she reached the finals of the Grade-4 Tallinn tournament in Estonia.
-By the end of 2013, she had triumphed at the Grade-3 Larnaca tournament in Cyprus and finished as runner-up at the Grade-3 tournament in Nonthaburi, Thailand.
+In 2013, Anna Kalinskaya reached the quarterfinals of the Grade-2 tournament in Šiauliai, Lithuania, and the semifinals of the Grade-2 tournament in Kazan, Russia.
+She won her second singles title at the Grade-3 tournament in Almaty, Kazakhstan, and her third singles title at the Grade-4 event in Riga, Latvia.
+She also advanced to the finals of the Grade-4 Tallinn tournament in Estonia, and won the title at the Grade-3 Larnaca tournament in Cyprus, finishing as runner-up at the Grade-3 tournament in Nonthaburi, Thailand.

 2014: WTA Tour Debut Attempt

-In 2014, at the age of 15, Anna Kalinskaya attempted her WTA Tour debut at the Premier-level Kremlin Cup, receiving a qualifying wildcard but losing to Polina Monova.
+In 2014, Anna Kalinskaya attempted her WTA Tour debut at the Premier-level Kremlin Cup at age 15.
+After receiving a qualifying wildcard, she lost to her compatriot and wildcard player Polina Monova.

 January 2015: ITF Women's Circuit Debut

-In January 2015, Anna Kalinskaya began playing on the ITF Women's Circuit, starting with $25k tournaments in the United States before progressing to tournaments in Turkey.
-She recorded her first win as a senior, defeating Turkish player Cempre Anil, and reached her first final, losing to Chinese player Lu Jiajing.
-She debuted in the WTA rankings as world No. 1201.
+In January 2015, Anna Kalinskaya began playing on the ITF Women's Circuit.
+She first played at the 10k Antalya tournament, where she recorded her first win as a senior, defeating Turkish player Cempre Anil.
+She continued in the same city the following week, reaching her first final, but losing to Chinese player Lu Jiajing.

-In August 2015, Anna Kalinskaya won the title at the Grade-1 in College Park, Maryland.
+In August 2015, Anna Kalinskaya reached her peak at her French Open debut as she advanced to the final, losing to Paula Badosa.
+She later won the title at the Grade-1 in College Park, Maryland, defending champion.

 2015: US Open Grand Slam Doubles Final

-In 2015, Anna Kalinskaya reached her first Grand Slam doubles final at the US Open, partnering with Anastasia Potapova.
-They lost to Kužmová and Aleksandra Pospelova.
+During the first half of 2015, Kalinskaya struggled, things improved in August when she defended her next title at the Grade-1 College Park tournament.
+She reached her first Grand Slam doubles final at the US Open, losing alongside Anastasia Potapova to Kužmová and Aleksandra Pospelova.

 2015: French Open and US Open Finals

-In 2015, Anna Kalinskaya reached the final of the French Open in the girls' singles event, and the final of the US Open in the girls' doubles event with Anastasia Potapova.
+In 2015, Anna Kalinskaya made the final at the French Open in the girls' singles event.
+She also made the final of the US Open in the doubles event, with Anastasia Potapova.

 February 2016: WTA Tour Debut Attempt

-In early February 2016, Anna Kalinskaya had another chance to debut at the WTA Tour as a wildcard player in the qualifying of the Premier-level St. Petersburg Ladies Trophy, but lost to Kateřina Siniaková.
-Later that year, she triumphed in Kazakhstan at a $10k event and won the $25k Minsk tournament in Belarus.
+In early February 2016, Anna Kalinskaya had another chance to debut at the WTA Tour, playing in the qualifying of the Premier-level St. Petersburg Ladies Trophy, but lost to Kateřina Siniaková.

 2016: Main Draw Appearance at US Open

-In 2016, Anna Kalinskaya played only two tournaments.
-She finished her singles junior career with a quarterfinal at the Australian Open.
+In 2016, Anna Kalinskaya played only two tournaments, including the Grade-1 Traralgon tournament in Australia, where she lost to Vera Lapko in the final.
+She finished her singles junior career with a quarterfinal at the Australian Open, losing again to Lapko.

 On 16 October 2017, Anna Kalinskaya achieved a new career high, ranking No. 114 in the world.

-In 2017, Anna Kalinskaya received her first Fed Cup nomination for the Russia Fed Cup team in the 2017 Fed Cup World Group II, winning the dead doubles rubber with Anna Blinkova.
+In 2017, Anna Kalinskaya received her first Fed Cup nomination for the Russia Fed Cup team in the 2017 Fed Cup World Group II and won the dead doubles rubber with Anna Blinkova.

 In 2018, Anna Kalinskaya made her Fed Cup live rubber debut at the 2018 Fed Cup World Group II, losing to Magdaléna Rybáriková.